 You should feel comfortable speaking with your director about any issues you may be having during rehearsals.
 If you’re not sure about something, the best thing to do is ask.
 This is good for both parties involved, as it will help you get more out of your rehearsal process and allow the director to adjust things better if they need to.
 If you’re uncomfortable talking about an issue with the director, then there’s no harm in asking another cast member for help.
 As they are most likely experiencing the same thing, they’ll be able to provide some insight into how to go forward with your issue.

 The rehearsal process is one of the most important parts of your play, as it will guarantee the success or failure of your production.
 It’s up to you to make sure that you know as much as possible about this process so you can execute it better.
-If you’re not sure how to do it, then don’t worry.
+If you’re not sure how to become an actress in Orlando, then don’t worry.
 We are here to help.
 You can visit https://actorsgrouporlando.com/ to learn more about our services and how we can help you with your acting and performance needs.

 The Actor’s Group Orlando